Charging at home

 If you use an communal private car park

-Communal car parks in modern housing estates are often managed by a property factor, and you could approach them with a request that they install chargers.
-The Energy Saving Trust currently offers support towards the cost of buying and installing electric vehicle (EV) charging infrastructure at factored developments in Scotland.
+Communal car parks in modern housing estates are often managed by a property factor, and you could make a request that they install chargers, noting that the Energy Saving Trust may offer support towards the cost of buying and installing vehicle charging infrastructure on factored developments in Scotland.

 Charging in public

-If neither of those options is attractive to you, then you can use one of over 200 public chargers in East Lothian which have been installed within a short walk of most homes.
-We have set the cost of using our Destination chargers (mostly in residential areas) at a level similar to what people pay for energy at home, although a rapid charge at a Journey charger will cost more as these are more expensive to install and maintain.
-We are happy to consider requests for new public chargers - just contact evcharging@eastlothian.gov.uk.
+If neither of those options is attractive to you, then you can use one of around 300 public chargers in East Lothian.
+We are happy to consider requests for new public chargers - just contact evcharging@eastlothian.gov.uk

 Your responsibilities